 - R (Bailey) v Brent LBC (Equality Act challenge to the closure of public libraries)

 Eddie is a former Lecturer in Administrative Law and European Human Rights Law at Oxford University.
-Before joining Matrix, Eddie spent several months working as a Stagiaire at the European Court of Human Rights.
+He currently teaches on surveillance and fair trial issues on the postgraduate BCL course.
+Before joining Matrix, he spent several months working as a Stagiaire at the European Court of Human Rights.

-Edward accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Eddie accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.